 The resort also sports a pair of restaurants, each having won awards in their own right, as well as a 24-hour fitness center, shuttle service for local tours, and of course the Las Vegas-styled Casino.
 The hotel also boasts an intricate indoor water playground for the kids.
 Overall an outstanding place to stay while scheduling tours of the historic precinct.

 2. The Mount Rushmore Resort at Palmer Gulch

 With a history dating back to 1925, the Resort at Palmer Gulch offers a broad array of accommodations for guests looking to take in the sights.
 The resort sports 61 rooms, a restaurant, and one of the most grandiose entrances you are likely to experience.
 The resort however also provides for an impressive array of serviced RV and tent sites, as well as dozens of free-standing cabins that can provide for up to 12 people.

 Although built in the shadow of the spectacular Black Hills, the current operators of the resort are obviously keen to provide for a vibrant and dynamic experience for guests.
 Regular events are scheduled, and there are always activities running within the confines of the property.
 The resort has a definite family focus, with horse riding, swimming, nightly movies, and regular craft activities planned to keep everyone entertained.

 3. The Horse Thief Campsite and RV Resort

-The general store located on site provides for groceries, camping supplies, snacks and firewood.
-Also housed inside the 40 acre property are newly designed bath houses, basketball courts, a heated swimming pool, and a sheltered picnic pavilion.
-Whether you decide to stay in cottages, cabins or tents, the experience you have here will be unbeatable.
+The general store located on-site provides groceries, camping supplies, snacks, and firewood.
+Also housed inside the 40-acre property are newly designed bathhouses, basketball courts, a heated swimming pool, and a sheltered picnic pavilion.
+Whether you decide to stay in cottages, cabins, or tents, the experience you have here will be unbeatable.